Ford Ranger EV: Controls

-The economy position reduces the maximum speed, and engages energy recovery (regenerative braking), so it is useful for long downgrades and when approaching a stop or for start and stop traffic.
-Drive is normally used only for freeway use.

 A conventional switch arrangement is used to provide key inserted detection at Off, Accessory, Run, and Start.
 Other controls are identical to that of the ICE version.

 The heating system uses a ceramic core resistance heater.
 Air conditioning is provided with an electric-motor driven compressor-condenser-evaporator system.

 Chassis

 The Ford Ranger EV was built upon a Ford Ranger four-wheel drive chassis.

 Front suspension

 Dual A arm with torsion bar suspension, since 4wd frames are used for the Ford Ranger EV.

 Rear suspension

 The rear suspension consists of a De Dion tube that located the wheels and which was sprung by the usual longitudinal leaf springs.
 The first year of production (1998) used lightweight carbon fiber monolithic leaf springs which had insufficient lateral stiffness to provide lateral location of the suspension; these early versions also featured a Watt's linkage.
 Later versions used conventional steel leaf springs and did not have the Watt's linkage.